The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: Introduction

 In addition to antibody decay, the effectiveness of an individual's antibody response may decay with time due to antigenic variation.
 Where this occurs, an individual's effective antibody level against the currently circulating virus (as measured via e.g.\ viral neutralisation assays) will be reduced \parencite{Webster1999-yk, Medina2011-it}.
 Such antigenic variation may occur as antigenic shift, where large changes in the antigen of the virus lead to sudden drops in the effectiveness of pre-existing antibodies, or as antigenic drift, where gradual changes in the virus accumulate and pre-existing antibodies become correspondingly less effective \parencite{Webster1999-nc, Kim2018-vx}.
 Such gradual antigenic drift is typical of many respiratory viruses, especially the influenza viruses \parencite{Webster1999-nc, Bedford2014-bd}.

-In this paper, we construct an immuno-epidemiological model of respiratory virus transmission to study the interaction between antibody-mediated immunity and seasonal forcing.
+In this paper, we construct a novel immuno-epidemiological model of respiratory virus transmission to study the interaction between antibody-mediated immunity and seasonal forcing.
 We begin in Section \ref{sec-model} by developing a susceptible-infectious-susceptible (\textit{SIS}) model of virus transmission, where the susceptible population is stratified by antibody level.
 This antibody level increases upon recovery from infection, decays exponentially over time due to the combined effects of antibody waning and antigenic drift, and modulates an individual's protection against re-infection.
+This combination of exponential decay and dose-dependent protection is informed by biological and epidemiological evidence and captures within a compartmental framework an approach to modelling antibody-mediated immunity that has become common within agent-based and statistical modelling frameworks \parencite{Hogan2023-ps, Muller2023-eu, Le2024-ku, Conway2024-wq, Yuan2025-le, Hao2025-io}.
 In Section \ref{sec-basic}, we show that this model can exhibit periodicity in the absence of seasonal forcing and identify two Hopf bifurcations across the antibody decay rate.
-In Section \ref{sec-seasonality}, we introduce seasonal forcing into the model and examine its effect upon epidemiological dynamics.
+This includes a subcritical Hopf bifurcation at a low effective antibody decay rate that yields multi-stability.
+In Section \ref{sec-seasonality}, we introduce seasonal forcing into the model and examine its effect upon epidemiological dynamics, performing a two-dimensional parameter sweep across the effective antibody decay rate and the strength of seasonal forcing.
+We apply a numerical classification approach to identify periodicity, quasiperiodicity and chaos, and use circular statistics to characterise seasonal behaviour.
 Our results show that forcing may interact with antibody-mediated immunity to produce complex dynamical regimes including quasiperiodicity and chaos, and identify that this interaction can lead to substantial changes in the distribution of infection timing by time of year.
-We also show how seasonal forcing can induce resonant dynamics that result in a cumulative infection burden that is greater (or lesser) than would arise in the absence of forcing.
+We also show how seasonal forcing can induce resonant dynamics that result in a cumulative infection incidence that is lesser than would arise in the absence of forcing.
 We end in Section \ref{sec-conclusions} with a brief conclusion.